2018 Pan American Championships

 The U.S. men’s team, lead by a contingent of collegiate gymnasts, won the team gold medal at the 2018 Pan American Championships.
 Michigan sophomore Cameron Bock won a silver medal on pommel horse, as well as bronze medals on floor exercise, pommel horse and in the all around.
 Genki Suzuki, an Oklahoma senior, won the pommel horse title.
 Also on the team were Spencer Goodell, a freshman at Oklahoma, and Kanji Oyama, a former Sooner.

 Sam Zakutney, a Penn State junior, and Darren Wong, a freshman at California, both represented Canada at these championships.
 Canada placed fifth in the team final while Zakutney placed 11th on parallel bars and 14th in the all around.
-Also representing Canada was former Iowa gymnast Cory Patterson, who placed fifth on high bar and finished 10th in all around qualifications (but did not place 10th in the final standings due to the two-per-country rule).
+Also representing Canada was former Iowa gymnast Cory Paterson, who placed fifth on high bar and finished 10th in all around qualifications (but did not place 10th in the final standings due to the two-per-country rule).

 Springfield College junior Stephen Lewis competed for Jamaica and placed 13th in the team competition.
 Individually, Lewis placed 15th on vault and 28th in the all around at the championships.